-Couples wishing to marry in Grenada must have a valid passport, birth certificate, and single status form.
+Prior to a wedding in Grenada, couples must have a valid passport, birth certificate, and single status form.
 Divorce and death decrees are also required if applicable.
 Check with your Certified Destination Wedding Specialist for additional information.

 Travelers to Grenada need a passport for entry onto the island.
 If you are a citizen of the US, visit travel.state.gov for more information on travel documents needed.
 For Canadian travelers, visit travel.gc.ca for relevant travel information.